Wandsworth Parks and Events Police: History

 Wandsworth Parks Police was the name given to the body of Constables run by Wandsworth Borough Council from 1984 to 2012, which was primarily concerned in patrolling parks and open spaces in the London Borough of Wandsworth to enforce by-laws and other enactments relating to parks and open spaces.
 Its members were council officers, sworn in as constables referred to by Wandsworth Council as 'Parks Police Constables', or 'Constables'.
 The constabulary worked closely with the Metropolitan Police Service, with whom there was a history of mutual co-operation, the two forces often assisting each other with arrests, ASBOs, and other operational matters.

 In April 2011 Wandsworth Council announced that it was proposing to take advantage of a Metropolitan Police Authority funding scheme that would result in the set up of a Metropolitan Police Safer Parks Team of 16 police officers from the Metropolitan Police (2 sergeants and 14 constables) dedicated to policing the parks and open spaces of the borough.
 The council believed the move would save £800,000 a year as well as securing a team of officers some with higher levels of training and greater powers.
 Such a move meant the abolition of the Wandsworth Parks Police.
 There was opposition to this proposal.
 However, it went ahead on 1 April 2012, when the force was replaced by a Metropolitan Police Safer Parks Team.

 Following the disbanding of the original Wandsworth Parks Police in 2012, the council retained five officers (1 inspector and 4 constables) within the newly formed Wandsworth Events Police Service (WEPS).
 The officers were still sworn under the same legislation and enjoyed the same powers as their predecessor unit.
 WEPS proved highly effective, and was at times contracted out to assist with specific local policing issues in other London boroughs.

 The cost savings that were anticipated by the council, and used as a justification for disbanding the parks police, took no account of the cost of maintaining the 'new' constabulary.
 In 2015 the new unit was expanded back up to previous strength, and rebranded as the Wandsworth Parks and Events Police.
 It is led by an Inspector and a Sergeant.

 Rank structure and numbers

-As of 2019 the Parks and Events Police has a team of 9 full-time attested constables (across all operational ranks), and 6 part-time reserves, of whom half are attested.
+As of 2019 the Parks and Events Police has a team of 9 full-time attested constables (across all operational ranks), and half of the reserves contables, of whom half are attested.

 The full breakdown of operational personnel is: